Posts

 Image

-image generated by Laura Watson If you've ever looked at scientific plant names, you might have noticed a pattern—most plant family names end in "-aceae" (like Orchidaceae for orchids or Rosaceae for roses).
+Plant I.D. image by Laura Watson If you've ever looked at scientific plant names, you might have noticed a pattern—most plant family names end in "-aceae" (like Orchidaceae for orchids or Rosaceae for roses).
 But why is that?
 A Rule of Botanical Naming The "-aceae" ending comes from the International Code of Nomenclature for algae, fungi, and plants (ICN) , the system that regulates how plants are scientifically named.
 This suffix helps standardize plant classification and makes it easier for botanists to group related species.
 How Are Family Names Created?
 Plant family names are typically based on the name of a key genus within that family.
 For example: Rosaceae comes from Rosa (roses) Orchidaceae comes from Orchis (a type of orchid) This method ensures a logical connection between plant names and their broader family groupings.
-A Few Exceptions Before the "-aceae" rule was enforced, some families had different names, like Compositae ...
+A Few Exceptions Before the "-aceae" rule was enforced, some families had different names, like Compositae...